The audit risk model classifies the risks that can happen, especially when an external auditor is being used.

 Every business activity carries a certain amount of risk.
 Whenever there is an audit there are several risks that need to be managed.

-What is audit risk?
+What is Audit Risk?

 Audit risk is the risk that the audit will have human errors in it and thus may not be able to uncover all the problems in the organization.
-Audit risk is inherent in all audits and needs to be mitigated through audit reviews and assessments carried out by someone other than the original auditor.
+Audit risk model is inherent in all audits and needs to be mitigated through audit reviews and assessments carried out by someone other than the original auditor.

 Audit risks need to be taken very seriously.
 When we look at the results of an audit, we assume that the content in it is correct, but there is no way to guarantee that fact.
 It will take a lot of time to go through all the research that was done by the auditors to verify everything.
 Many businesses have suffered losses because there were audits that failed to discover the problems and risks present within the organization.
 Accounting for audit risks enables businesses to ensure that they are prepared for such an eventuality.